Hollyhua/Project8_10_android/project_spec.md

 <!-- Evaluation of your app across the following attributes -->

-- **Category: Data List**
+- **Category: Lifestyle/Food**
-- **Mobile: Mobile is used for checking a list of available coffee flavors that cafes can add onto their menu.**
+- **Mobile: Mobile is essential for the instant browsing.
+It is used for checking a list of available coffee flavors that cafes can add onto their menu.
+The user also can search the name of the coffee that they want to purchase.**
 - **Story: Shows a scrollable list of coffee items with their name, image, and description that baristas can add onto their "favorites" list.**
 - **Market: Any coffee enthusiast or barista can use this app.
 The API is constantly expanding its coffee datasets which is available online for free.**
 - **Habit: Users can access it anytime throughout the day for inspiration and ideas of different crafts to make with their coffee.**